kumaranbcg/interview/README.md

 # Camera for Socket/General API

-1. Register Camera in `/api/monitor` endpoint
+1. Register Camera in POST call to `/api/monitor` endpoint
 2. Update machinary or device details with same endpoint

+# Detection
+ On detection call `/api/admin/detection/incoming/` endpoint with required data with image url, video url and socket id (will be received on connection to backend socket from Jetson device) and camera id and detection type.
+So the detection will be recorded in backend.

 # Socket
 ## Zoom Level and Devices using socket